 Cool down: 4 minutes at 4.0 mph (HR finished at 117 bpm)

-When you do HIIT workouts, your body will be burning MORE calories hours after you leave the gym!
-Don’t forget that!
+When you complete a HIIT workout, your body will be burning MORE calories, for up to 48 hours after you leave the gym!